-The College's strategic aims are:
+The College's strategic aims during the period 2017-2022 were:

-- The Student Experience: To position Norland as the leading Higher Education alternative provider of an integrated Early Years Development and Learning degree and the practical Norland Diploma, and to deliver an enriching and valuable learning experience which facilitates student engagement. - The Norlander Career: To promote and facilitate excellent employment and lifelong professional development opportunities, and work jointly with Norlanders to uphold Norland's prestigious reputation and Code of Professional Responsibilities. - Financial Stewardship: To ensure Norland's finances and resources are managed and protected with care, proficiency and probity, and to diversify where appropriate. - Quality of services: To ensure the maintenance of academic standards and facilitate the enhancement of learning opportunities, and to strengthen quality throughout all departments in Norland through reflective, cutting edge education, research, training and/or practice, so that all staff and students participate in improving the processes, products, services and culture of Norland. - Research and consultancy profile: To develop a credible and ethical research and consultancy profile, evidence base and network which reflects the high quality and standard of Norland's provision and enhances staff and student research expertise, strengthening Norland's capacity to transform children's lives.
+- The Student Experience: To position Norland as the leading Higher Education alternative provider of an integrated Early Years Development and Learning degree and the practical Norland Diploma, and to deliver an enriching and valuable learning experience which facilitates student engagement. - The Norlander Career: To promote and facilitate excellent employment and lifelong professional development opportunities, and work jointly with Norlanders to uphold Norland's prestigious reputation and Code of Professional Responsibilities. - Financial Stewardship: To ensure Norland's finances and resources are managed and protected with care, proficiency and probity, and to diversify where appropriate. - Quality of services: To ensure the maintenance of academic standards and facilitate the enhancement of learning opportunities, and to strengthen quality throughout all departments in Norland through reflective, cutting edge education, research, training and/or practice, so that all staff and students participate in improving the processes, products, services and culture of Norland. - Research and consultancy profile: To develop a credible and ethical research and consultancy profile, evidence base and network which reflects the high quality and standard of Norland's provision and enhances staff and student research expertise, strengthening Norland's capacity to transform children's lives. - Professional Development: To generate a cohesive, empowering and inclusive learning community to drive progressive change and collaborative approaches within and beyond the College, where all staff, students and clients can enrich their professionalism, wellbeing, leadership capacity and insights into early years provision. - Growth for sustainability: To sustain and enhance Norland's national and international reputation for excellence in early childhood education and care and to expand its activities in stakeholder environments, as well as diversify Norland's student demographic to reflect Norland's widening participation agenda. - Community Engagement: To extend Norland's tradition of charitable activities and proactively explore opportunities to engage with stakeholders, the wider community and prospective clients.